Best AI Software for Law Firms

 For firms looking to improve marketing ROI and automate follow-up workflows, this guide breaks down the top digital marketing and automation options for attorneys.

-• Does this solve a real bottleneck in our intake or case workflow?
+- Does this solve a real, measurable bottleneck in our intake or case workflow?

-• Can non-technical staff use it easily without training?
+- Can non-technical staff configure and update it without developer support?

 Table of Contents